 DMB also coordinates the County's performance measurement program, including oversight of the County's participation in the International City/County Management Association's (ICMA) comparative data initiative where 15 service areas are benchmarked annually and comparisons of efficiency and effectiveness are included in the annual budget document.
 In 2018, Fairfax County was awarded ICMA's Certificate of Excellence, its highest level of recognition for excellence in performance measurement, for the tenth consecutive year.
-Fairfax County is one of 29 jurisdictions recognized overall.
+Fairfax County is one of 29 jurisdictions recognized for this prestigious award and one of 57 jurisdictions recognized overall.
 DMB is leading an effort to update the performance measurement and benchmarking programs to align data gathering, utilization and presentation across the organization and to make data more accessible to decision-makers and residents.